michal-harish/graphstream/README.md

 2. LocalLaunch - is for debugging and doesn't actually submit the application to yarn and all streaming and processing happens locally

 ### TODOs
+- Show container address
+- Add memory footprint into the ui instead of small h2
+- add metric to bsp how many times it received edges it already saw
 - Edges should not be represented as Map[Vid, EdgeProps] but rather Set[Edge] where Edge object would contain the dest Vid to allow for duplicate connections with different properties
 - SyncsToGraph could have a for short window memstore for better detection of bad data, robots, etc.